MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/Power-bi-templates.md

 ##### Q11 What languages are the dashboards available in?

 The dashboards are currently only available in English, which require English query data.
-Before running the query data in Workplace Analytics, you can change the browser language for the Workplace Analytics app in the URL to **en-us/**: https://workplaceanalytics.office.com/en-us/Home/
+Before running the required queries in Workplace Analytics, change the browser language for the Workplace Analytics app in the URL to **en-us/**: https://workplaceanalytics.office.com/en-us/Home/

 ## Troubleshooting